Continuous Leave: Guidance While You're Away

 • Do I get paid while on leave?

-No retroactive changes to PTO usage:
+No retroactive changes to paid time away usage:

 Please note that we may be unable to make retroactive changes to your accrual usage after payroll processing.